gaurav-0912/Sentiment-Analysis/README.md

 ### Conclusion
 In this article, we walked through the process of tackling a sentiment analysis problem.
 We started by preprocessing and exploring the data, followed by extracting features with BoW and TF-IDF.
 Finally, we built models to classify the sentiment of the tweets.

-Did you find this article helpful?
-Do you have any additional tips or methods?
-Feel free to share your thoughts and experiences in the comments!

----

-This version is more concise and improves flow, making it easier to follow the narrative while maintaining the technical depth.